Hamilton Street Railway: Barns/garages

-HSR is building a new garage at the site of the former Wentworth Street Transit Centre, with the official address being changed to 281 Birch Avenue.
-The garage will hold 200 natural-gas buses and have 30 repair bays, a bus wash facility and offices.
+In June 2026, Birch Transit Centre opened on the site of the former Wentworth Street Transit Centre.
+The garage holds 200 natural-gas buses and has 30 repair bays, a bus wash facility and offices.
 In January 2023, HSR posted bid documents; it hoped to open the new facility in 2024 to supplement the overcrowded Mountain Transit Centre.
 As of early 2025, this timeline had shifted to late 2026 completion.

 Services

 Bus routes

 Most bus routes in Hamilton operate all of the week, from early morning to late at a night, or past midnight.
 Headways mostly range from between 6 and 40 minutes, and most routes being 20 minutes or better on weekdays, usually between 12 and 20 minutes frequencies, depending on time of day.

-On weekends, frequencies are reduced, and services are usually altered or unavailable on holidays.
+On weekends, frequencies are reduced, and service on some routes are unavailable on holidays.

 There are some special bus routes that only operate during certains times of year, enter Burlington, or otherwise operate in different ways from the majority of routes.